marcomq/rust-xgboost/xgboost-sys/lib/README.md

 ## Content
+This folder contains binary shared libraries of version 3.0.0 of xgboost.
-These binary libs have been copied from existing repos, using version 3.0.0 of xgboost and then uploaded here.
+The libs have been copied from existing respositories and were then uploaded here.
+They are not needed if feature "use_prebuilt_xgb" is disabled.

-They have been created for convenience and because homebrew isn't able to download a specific version.
+They have been uploaded here for convenience and because homebrew isn't able to download a specific version.
-The selection was fine for our developers - we currently don't need to add other binaries.
+The selection was made internally for our developers - we currently don't need to add other binaries.

 Source:
 - linux_amd64: homebrew installed via curl, xgboost 3.0.0, debian 12, amd64 docker container